SubbalakshmiC/CCNA-1/ccnaDan.md

 1 | router | flooded across the network
 2 | network | sent only to the Designated Router
 3 | summary | sent out by ABR, type 1 and 2 are put into this to sent information across areas.
+5 | external | used when you connect to the ISP or a completely different area, external of OSPF.

 these are flooded within an area.
 They dont go beyond an area.
 They are stopped by an Area Border Router.